Education Maintenance Allowance: Scrapping in England

 The United Kingdom Government under the Conservative/Liberal Democrat Coalition confirmed on 20 October 2010 that the Education Maintenance Allowance scheme in England was to be cancelled as part of a programme of budget cuts.
-It has been replaced by a £180m bursary scheme focused on students from a less wealthy household than others.
+It has been replaced by a £180 million bursary scheme focused on students from lower income households, reducing government expenditure by about £380 million per year.
 The Bursary is paid to the educational establishment, unlike EMA which is paid to the student.

 Since educational policy is a devolved matter, the EMA schemes in Wales and Scotland continue in effect after review by the Welsh Parliament and Scottish Parliament respectively, and new applications continue to be accepted.
 The EMA scheme in Northern Ireland, after review by the Northern Ireland Assembly, will also continue in 2011.
 However, EMA "performance bonus payments", as well as the £20 and £10 payment bands, were cut in Wales at the end of the 2010/2011 year.